Home Articles 3D Visualization Best 3D Printers for Architectural Model Making

 Credit: anycubic.com

-The Anycubic Photon Mono X 6K is a resin printer designed for high-resolution printing.
-With its 6K monochrome screen, it delivers extremely detailed architectural models, ideal for façade ornamentation, furniture prototypes, and intricate scale designs.
+The Anycubic Photon Mono X 6K is a resin printer designed for high-resolution 3D printing architecture models.
+With its 6K monochrome screen delivering 34 µm XY resolution, it produces extremely detailed architectural models ideal for facade ornamentation, furniture prototypes, and intricate scale designs.

 Creality CR-10 Smart Pro